How to Become a Kinesiologist

 • Disability Studies

-A bachelor's in kinesiology also offers a pathway to numerous graduate degrees in allied health.
-Many of these professions require a master's or doctorate.
+A bachelor’s in kinesiology also offers a pathway to graduate degrees in allied health.
+Many of these jobs require a master’s degree or doctorate, such as those below:

 • Master's in Occupational Therapy